30% Rule for Graduates in the Netherlands?

 Categories: Finance,Latest News

 To qualify for the attractive 30% rule, it is assessed whether the employer has recruited the employee from abroad.
-Persons who came to the Netherlands for study reasons and found a job may think they are not eligible to obtain the 30% rule.
+Persons who came to the Netherlands for study reasons and then found a job may think they are not eligible to apply for the 30% rule.
 However, under certain circumstances, they may be entitled to it.
-And as you know, the 30% rule provides the employee with a tax-free allowance of up to 30% of the salary.
+As you are aware, the 30% rule allows employees to receive a tax-free allowance of up to 30% of their salary.
 This results in a substantially higher net salary.
 At the same time, the employer’s costs are usually lower because fewer employee insurance premiums are due, and the employer’s contribution to the health insurance law is reduced.
-So interesting for students and future employees and their employers!
-It all depends on the relevant facts, personal circumstances around the student and timing.
+So interesting for students, future employees and their employers!
+It all depends on the relevant facts, personal circumstances surrounding the student, and the timing.

 The tax authorities easily assume that a student lives in the Netherlands while studying.
-After all, in most cases, the student has registered with the municipality, has a citizen tax number (“BSN”), a bank account and health insurance while participating in the classes in the Netherlands.
-Moreover, the employer recruited the student locally in the Netherlands when signing the employment contract.
+After all, in most cases, the student has registered with the municipality, holds a citizen tax number (“BSN”), a bank account, and health insurance while participating in classes in the Netherlands.
+Moreover, the employer recruited the student locally in the Netherlands when the employment contract was signed.
 Not from abroad.
 Consequently, the 30% rule would not apply according to the tax office.

 Different View?

 Is the assumption of the tax authorities correct?
 Did the student actually live in the Netherlands during his studies?
-Or did the student only temporary stay for the purpose of study in the Netherlands, and did he remain fiscally resident in another country during the study?
-This tiny difference between living and staying in the Netherlands is essential to answer whether the student was recruited locally in the Netherlands (30% rule not possible) or from abroad (30% rule possible provided all conditions are met).
+Or did the student only temporarily stay in the Netherlands for the purpose of study, and did they remain fiscally resident in another country during their studies?
+This tiny difference between living in and staying in the Netherlands is essential to determining whether the student was recruited locally in the Netherlands (the 30% rule is not possible) or from abroad (the 30% rule is possible, provided all conditions are met).

 Facts and Circumstances